CDCgov/prime-public-health-data-infrastructure/docs/decisions/0011-fhirserver.md

 FHIR is a standardized data format that is used nationally to report health data.

 A FHIR Server assists in bringing together data from various systems into one common, readable dataset.
 The FHIR Server itself does not do any analytical work, but aims to normalize public health data.
-In the case of this project, public health data will be reported from a variety of sources such as prisons, pharamacies, schools, and hospitals.
+In the case of this project, public health data will be reported from a variety of sources such as prisons, pharmacies, schools, and hospitals.
 A FHIR Server will ingest the records and become a single source of truth for a public health agency's data.

 ## Decision Drivers

 **Integration with Existing Systems** - The CDC has an existing cloud environment (Azure) so being able to work well with their existing system helps the development process.
 The team is working to get the first version into production so ease of maintainability and integration are important.

-**Flexiblility** - The platform should support flexibility in at least two respects:
+**Flexibility** - The platform should support flexibility in at least two respects:

 - Data model: the data model should be extensible to account for special needs of STLTs.
 - Functional features: the architecture should support a variety of data storage platforms to allow for optimal performance in a variety of use cases.